MR-Bankar/Web-Scrapping/README.md

 # Web-Scrapping
-Data retrieving using BeautifulSoup and Python
+Data retrieving from Web pages using BeautifulSoup and Python.